New Year, New You

 Bye-bye, too-tight jeans.
 “Keeping smaller clothes as motivation to slim down is baloney,” says Kit Yarrow, Ph.D., a psychologist at Golden Gate University, “and it tends to backfire.”
 Studies show that muffin-top shaming doesn’t help, but focusing on being healthy does.
 After doing your goodwill drop-off, take a lighter-cooking class or meet a pal for a hike.
-And besides the local Hospice or church shops will be incredibly thankful for you drop-offs.
+And besides, the local Hospice or church shops will be incredibly thankful for your drop-offs.

 Write to yourself

 When your inner critic picks up her bullhorn, jot down the kind words you’d say to a friend in the same situation.
 “We have such a hard time channeling compassion for ourselves,” says Emma Seppala, Ph.D., of Stanford’s Center for Compassion and Altruism Research.
 “Writing it down makes it easier to shift perspective.”

 Any exercise is good for you, but one study found that people who worked out in multiple ways were less likely to have shortened telomeres, the DNA segments on the ends of chromosomes that tend to break down as we age (longer telomeres are thought to be an indication that a body is aging slowly).
 Sign up for tai chi, rock climbing, crew, and Pilates… so many choices!

 Make chaotic zones (like the entryway) calm

 Make the chaotic zone by the door a calm, happy space, advises Carly Moeller, founder of interior design firm Unpatterned.
 Set up simple systems (a mail basket, a shoe bench, hooks) for tidying.
 Then move art or flowers from the living room and invest in a mirror or a colorful rug.
 “You can be a little cheeky because it’s a small area,” she says.